 Despite the scope of IPC’s activities and its cross-county structure, there appears to be little to no record of IPC in publicly available county-level oversight materials.

-County Boards of Education—responsible for oversight of county offices, budgets, and major contracts—do not appear to have discussed IPC in board meetings, nor is IPC clearly identified in publicly available audit reports.
+Neither the San Bernardino or Riverside County Boards of Education—those responsible for oversight of county offices, budgets, and major contracts—appear to have discussed IPC in board meetings, nor is IPC clearly identified in publicly available audit reports.
 This absence is notable.

 If IPC involves the coordination of services, expenditures of public funds, and contractual relationships affecting dozens of agencies, it would reasonably be expected to appear in board agendas, meeting discussions, or financial audits at the county level.

 Its apparent absence from those records raises additional concerns about transparency and oversight, and whether governing bodies at both the district and county level have been provided a complete picture of the structure and its financial and operational impact.

 Public records also indicate that the Riverside County Office of Education retained outside legal counsel—a law firm based in Fresno—to respond to Public Records Act requests related to IPC.
-Why is outside legal counsel needed to provide basic public records when the County Superintendent is directly involved as an IPC Executive Officer, member, and Advisory Committee participant?

 Calls for DA Investigations, SANDABS, and the March SBC Sentinel Exposé